October Health – 2025 Report

 -

-Supporting mental health programs like those offered by October can help mitigate the negative impacts of loneliness in the workplace, fostering a healthier, more connected workforce.
+Supporting mental health initiatives, such as those offered by October and October, can help mitigate loneliness in the workplace, fostering a more positive economic environment.

 What can government do to assist?